Dynamic International Airways Flight 405: Investigation

-The National Transportation Safety Board (NTSB) has begun an investigation.
+The National Transportation Safety Board (NTSB) began an investigation.
 On November 3, 2015, the NTSB released an update to its ongoing investigation, which stated that they found that the main fuel supply line coupling assembly had disconnected in the wing-to-engine strut above and behind the left engine.
 Examination of the left engine revealed no evidence of an uncontained engine failure or other types of failure.
 Also, the lower inboard portion of the left wing, left engine cowling, and left fuselage center section sustained thermal damage.
 The fire did not penetrate the fuselage.
 The report condemned some passengers for taking their luggage.

 The final report on the accident was released on June 1, 2020.
 The report concluded that the failure of the main fuel line coupling assembly was "the failure of maintenance personnel to install the required safety lock wire."
 The NTSB also criticized the flight crew for initiating the emergency evacuation while the right engine was still running.